Transitional Kindergarten – 4 & 5 Year Olds

-Jr. Kindergarten/Kindergarten is a combined class created for children who just make or just miss the public school cut-off for kindergarten.
-Having completed a four year old Pre-K program, these children may need a little extra time before moving on to a public school kindergarten class the following year (based on birth date) or are attending our program as “true kindergartners” going on to first grade the year after.
+Transitional Kindergarten is a combined class created for children who just make or just miss the public school cut-off for kindergarten.
+Having completed a four year old Pre-K program, these children may need a little extra time before moving on to a public school kindergarten class the following year (based on birth date).

 - In this class, children work together in small groups to develop their problem-solving abilities and social skills while simultaneously enhancing independent thinking.